WalkerGA/walkerga.github.io/Dungeon23/January 1 - January 8.md

 # Monday - 1/2
 *Room Description*
-- Trapezoid shaped
+- Four pillars in each corner of the room
-- Two doors on each side, across from each other
+- On the north wall is an altar
-- Two pillars, next to the right one are a pile of bones
+- **Stairs** on the western wall leading up
-- **Trap:** Already activated, a pressure plate on the floor activated poison gas from the pillar.
+- **Door** on the eastern wall.
+Closed.

 # Tuesday - 1/3